New Jersey State Seal of Biliteracy

-How can English Language Learners (ELLs) demonstrate proficiency in English in order to receive a Seal of Biliteracy?
+How can English Language Learners (ELLs) demonstrate proficiency in English in order to receive the Seal of Biliteracy?

 Which assessments can students use to demonstrate proficiency in a language other than English?

 The required minimum proficiency or score for acceptable assessments can be found below in the Acceptable Evidence of Proficiency section.
 The list will be updated annually by the NJDOE.
-Please note that AP language and culture exams must be taken during the junior year as scores from assessments taken during the senior year do not arrive until after graduation.
+Please note that AP language and culture exams and International Baccalaureate Language B Standard Level (SL) or Higher Level (HL) must be taken during the junior year as scores from assessments taken during the senior year do not arrive until after graduation.

-Students who are seeking to use results from an Advanced Placement or International Baccalaureate exam taken during their final year of high school to qualify for a Seal of Biliteracy will receive the results two to three months after graduation.
+Students who are seeking to use results from an Advanced Placement or International Baccalaureate Language B SL or HL exam taken during their final year of high school to qualify for a Seal of Biliteracy will receive the results two to three months after graduation.
 Will these students be eligible to receive a seal after graduation?

-No. Local districts must have all language assessment qualifying data completed by dates referenced in the Seal of Biliteracy annual broadcast.
+No. Local districts must have all language assessment qualifying data completed by the NJDOE testing deadline of February 8 of a student’s senior year.

 Can we submit scores from language assessments that were taken in 8th, 9th or 10th grade?

 No. A Seal of Biliteracy denotes that a student has a specific level of language proficiency at the time of graduation.
-Therefore, only results from assessments that are administered in the second half of the junior year or at any point before the annually posted cut-off date in the senior year will be accepted.
+Therefore, only results from assessments that are administered from January 1 of a student’s junior year through the NJDOE testing deadline of February 8 of a student’s senior year are considered for the Seal of Biliteracy.

 Can we use locally developed assessments for languages that do not have other readily available assessments?